kaustavdm/pyAvroPhonetic/README.rst

 Usage
 =====

-At present only a subset of features have been implemented.
-When implemented, the parser can be accessed as:
+At present, only the text parser has been implemented.
+It can be accessed as:

 ::